perezherrera-alexander/TicTacToe-Minimax/README.md

 # TicTacToe-Minimax
-Python implemnttion of the Minimax algorithm that plays Tic Tac Toe
+Python implementation of the Minimax algorithm that plays Tic Tac Toe

 ## Usage
 ```